Global Affairs Canada: What are the lessons?

 Some issues for discussion arising from this:

 1. Does immunity embolden these bad behaviours?
-In Canada, breach of Canadian laws by foreign diplomats seems to be quite common (see article ‘These Are the Worst-Behaved Foreign Diplomats in Canada’).
+In Canada, breach of Canadian laws by foreign diplomats seems to be quite common (see the article ‘These Are the Worst-Behaved Foreign Diplomats in Canada’).
 Article 411 of the Vienna Convention on Diplomat Relations requires all diplomats to comply with local laws.
-It is clear that this law is frequently breached by diplomats.
+It is clear that this is frequently breached by diplomats.

 2. To what extent did the misconduct occur because of lack of strong oversight by the government – did the people act on the belief that they were free to do as they wished?
 Note that Canada has only reported on their oversight activities in their First and Second Reports (noted above).
 Prior to those reports, there is no evidence that Canada engaged security teams to conduct investigations.
-As a result of these reports, which alerts Canadian diplomats that they are being watched, will they now act in a more circumspect manner?
+As a result of these reports, which alert Canadian diplomats that they are being watched, will they now act in a more circumspect manner?
 Should other countries adopt this same policy?

 4. Article 92 of the VCDR allows a Sending State (SS) to declare any diplomat Persona Non Grata (PNG).
 It would seem that the risk of a PNG declaration does not carry sufficient weight to deter many diplomats from acting in a manner which could cause the SS to declare them PNG.